sightmachine/sightmachine-sdk/docs/commonly_used_data_types/data_viz_query.md

 The value to compare with the operation.

 ## db_mode
 This is optional.
-It will defualt to 'sql' and usually should be but we have a 'monogo' mode as well.
-You will likely ever need to tset this.
+It will default to 'sql' and usually should be but we have a 'mongo' mode as well.
+You will likely ever need to set this.